 - Influenza: Vaccine required annually by November 1 based on the availability of the vaccine.
 Documentation from a physician or provider, stating that the student is medically contraindicated (ex: allergic reaction) from receiving such vaccine, is the only exception.
 A note from a medical doctor, chiropractor, nurse practitioner or physician assistant will not be acceptable simply because the individual is against having the vaccine.

-- Medical health insurance coverage (self, through parents, Medical Assistance) is recommended but not required.
+- Medical health insurance coverage (self, through parents, Medical Assistance) is required.
 Student insurance may be purchased from a variety of companies such as: Nurses Service Organization, Aetna, United Healthcare, and Cigna.

 The following additional requirements are due prior to the Transcultural Nursing clinical experience as specified by faculty or the Director of Nursing.
 Additional vaccinations may be required depending upon travel arrangements.

 - Hepatitis A vaccination or Hepatitis A/B combo vaccination.
 Two (2) vaccinations.
 First dose should be before September 1 and second dose should be before March 1.
 Positive HAV total antibody test or HAV IgG titer is also acceptable.

 - Typhoid.
 One (1) vaccination before March 1 (either 1 injection or 4 doses of oral vaccine)

 - Passport.
 Students must have a current passport by March 1 of junior year.
 Passport must have at least 3 months remaining prior to expiration date.

 Compliance tracking of the Health Clearance Form, required immunizations, CPR Certification, nursing assistant course or CNA, and medial health insurance coverage is completed online through Castle Branch.
 Please contact the Director of Nursing for specific procedures.